 This document is one of a set of documents about how to work safely in different types of workplace.
 This guidance is for use by manufacturing sites in Scotland.
 The original version set out our expectations on what manufacturers of all sizes and sub-sectors needed to consider as part of their ongoing operations or planning for restart.
 While all manufacturing could restart on 29 June, the principles in this guidance remain valid and it establishes a framework for ongoing action to ensure those workplaces continue to change and operate safely.
 The guidance emphasises in particular the importance of undertaking a robust and ongoing risk based assessment with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review so that workplaces continue to feel, and be, safe.

-Publication of this guidance reflects the current changes set out by the introduction of Phase 2 of the route-map out of lockdown on 18 June.
-At the current time manufacturing businesses should be in restart mode, having used the previous iterations of this guidance to undertake preparatory work for ensuring physical distancing and enhanced hygiene measures, with a view to full restart on 29 June.
+Publication of this guidance reflects the changes set out by the introduction of Phase 2 of the route-map out of lockdown and remain current for the introduction of Phase 3 on 9 July.
+At this time manufacturing businesses should be in restart mode, having used the previous iterations of this guidance to undertake preparatory work for ensuring physical distancing and enhanced hygiene measures, with a view to full restart on 29 June.
 It is important we collectively mitigate against a second surge in infection, which would cause further harm to our health, society and economy.
 To judge whether and when restrictions could be changed, we have considered a range of evidence on the progress of the pandemic in Scotland, using the principles set out in Coronavirus (COVID-19): framework for decision making and our long-established commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC (which we have taken into account when developing this guidance).

 Essential ongoing manufacturing has provided an invaluable source of good practice on adaptations made to working arrangements due to COVID-19 to ensure a safe place of work.
 This experience is taken into account in the remainder of this guidance, which sets out our minimum expectations across five key areas companies should have considered as part of their planning for a restart and ongoing production while minimising the transmission of the virus: